noahzeisberg/FyUTILS/README.md

 ```
 fuel <install/remove> <package_name>
 ```
 The FUEL command has multiple different actions.
 One of them is `fuel install`.
-It will install a verified FUEL, found in [NoahOnFyre/FUELS](https://github.com/NoahOnFyre/FUELS). `fuel remove` will delete the FUEL.
+It will collect all the files in the GitHub repository, downloads them and will install the requirements of the project. `fuel remove` will delete the FUEL.
 ### Update
 ```
 update